qlik-oss/core-assisted-prescription/docs/secrets.md

 | cert_key | SSL key used by the web server to provide a secure connection |

 **NOTE**: These two secrets are not provided as files in this repository.
-Instead, they reside in the AWS environment, and copied into the Circle CI build environment before deploying back to AWS.
+Instead, they reside in the AWS environment, and copied into the CircleCI build environment before deploying back to AWS.

 If the secrets are not provided, the `openresty` service will create a self-signed certificate which is convenient in a development environment.